Super Bowl 53 Schedule: Media Day, NFL Honors, Patriots vs. Rams Start Time, TV Channel, Live Stream

 The 2019 Super Bowl is fast-approaching as the New England Patriots take on the Los Angeles Rams on Sunday, February 3rd at Mercedes-Benz Stadium in Atlanta, Georgia.

-While there big ticket event is the game itself, there’s plenty of action in the lead-up, which you can watch live on fuboTV:
+While their big ticket event is the game itself, there’s plenty of action in the lead-up, which you can watch live on fuboTV:

 Here’s the line-up for the remainder of the week.